rayanamal/screentime-nixos/README.md

 ## Features

-- Downtime: Block your computer from opening outside of specified working hours.
+- Downtime: Block your computer outside of specified working hours, by terminating your user's session and sleeping the computer.
 - URL Blocklist: Block specified URLs in Chromium and Firefox.

 ## Requirements